jonnonz1/nz-statute-book/acts/public/2000/bail-act-2000.md

 ### 69 Execution of decision of Court of Appeal on appeal relating to bail
 (1) If, on an appeal under section 66 against a refusal to grant bail to a defendant, the Court of Appeal determines that bail should be granted, the Court of Appeal must order that the defendant be released on bail, subject to such conditions as the Court of Appeal thinks fit.
-(2) If, on an appeal under section 66 in respect of any condition of bail, the Court of Appeal cancels or amends a condition of bail or substitutes or imposes any other condition, the Registrar of the Court whose decision was appealed against must send written notice to the defendant and to every surety (if any) requiring them to attend at a specified time and place for the execution of a fresh bail bond containing the conditions (if any) required to give effect to the Court of Appeal's decision.
+(2) If, on an appeal under section 66 in respect of any condition of bail, the Court of Appeal cancels or amends a condition of bail or substitutes or imposes any other condition, the Registrar of the court whose decision was appealed against must send written notice to the defendant and to every surety (if any) requiring them to attend at a specified time and place for the execution of a fresh bail bond containing the conditions (if any) required to give effect to the Court of Appeal's decision.
 (3) If, in any case to which subsection (2) applies, the defendant fails without reasonable excuse to attend at the time and place required, or fails to enter into a fresh bail bond, the Registrar must refer the matter to a High Court Judge who may issue a warrant for the arrest of the defendant.
-(4) If, on an appeal under section 66 against a grant of bail, the Court of Appeal determines that bail not be granted or, as the case may be, not be continued, a warrant for the detention in custody of the defendant must be issued out of the Court of Appeal and signed by a Judge of the Court.
+(4) If, on an appeal under section 66 against a grant of bail, the Court of Appeal determines that bail not be granted or, as the case may be, not be continued, a warrant for the detention in custody of the defendant must be issued out of the Court of Appeal and signed by a Judge of the court.
 (5) The person who executes the warrant under subsection (4) must ensure that a copy of the notice of the result of the appeal is given to the defendant when the warrant is executed or as soon as practicable after the warrant is executed.
-(6) A defendant to whom subsection (4) applies and who is not in custody may be arrested without warrant by any member of the police or any officer of a prison.
+(6) A defendant to whom subsection (4) applies and who is not in custody may be arrested without warrant by any constable or any officer of a prison.

 ### 69A Execution of decision of Supreme Court on appeal relating to bail
 (1) If, on an appeal to the Supreme Court against a decision of the Court of Appeal on an appeal under section 66 against a refusal to grant bail to a defendant, the Supreme Court determines that bail should be granted, the Supreme Court must order that the defendant be released on bail, subject to any conditions the Supreme Court thinks fit.
-(2) If, on an appeal to the Supreme Court against a decision of the Court of Appeal on an appeal under section 66 in respect of any condition of bail, the Supreme Court cancels or amends a condition of bail or substitutes or imposes any other condition, the Registrar of the Court whose decision was appealed against must send written notice to the defendant and to every surety (if any) requiring them to attend at a specified time and place for the execution of a fresh bail bond containing the conditions (if any) required to give effect to the Supreme Court's decision.
+(2) If, on an appeal to the Supreme Court against a decision of the Court of Appeal on an appeal under section 66 in respect of any condition of bail, the Supreme Court cancels or amends a condition of bail or substitutes or imposes any other condition, the Registrar of the court whose decision was appealed against must send written notice to the defendant and to every surety (if any) requiring them to attend at a specified time and place for the execution of a fresh bail bond containing the conditions (if any) required to give effect to the Supreme Court's decision.
 (3) If, in any case to which subsection (2) applies, the defendant fails without reasonable excuse to attend at the time and place required, or fails to enter into a fresh bail bond, the Registrar must refer the matter to a High Court Judge who may issue a warrant for the arrest of the defendant.
-(4) If, on an appeal to the Supreme Court against a decision of the Court of Appeal on an appeal under section 66 against a refusal to grant bail to a defendant, the Supreme Court determines that bail not be granted or, as the case may be, not be continued, a warrant for the detention in custody of the defendant must be issued out of the Supreme Court and signed by a Judge of the Court.
+(4) If, on an appeal to the Supreme Court against a decision of the Court of Appeal on an appeal under section 66 against a refusal to grant bail to a defendant, the Supreme Court determines that bail not be granted or, as the case may be, not be continued, a warrant for the detention in custody of the defendant must be issued out of the Supreme Court and signed by a Judge of the court.
 (5) The person who executes the warrant under subsection (4) must ensure that a copy of the notice of the result of the appeal is given to the defendant when the warrant is executed or as soon as practicable after the warrant is executed.
-(6) A defendant to whom subsection (4) applies who is not in custody may be arrested without warrant by any member of the police or any officer of a penal institution.
+(6) A defendant to whom subsection (4) applies who is not in custody may be arrested without warrant by any constable or any officer of a prison.

 **Bail pending appeal against conviction or sentence**